 |Casablanca to:||Business Class||Economy Class|

 Finally, here are the Qantas Points required for some of Royal Air Maroc's other destinations.

 |Spain (multiple cities) including Tenerife & Las Palmas (Canary Islands)||20,000||10,000|

 |Italy (multiple cities)||30,000||14,000|

 |New York (JFK), Washington, São Paulo, Miami

-Of course, once Royal Air Maroc becomes an operating partner, you'll be able to include it on your next Oneworld around-the-world trip with Qantas Points.
+Of course, you're now able to include Royal Air Maroc on your next Oneworld around-the-world trip with Qantas Points.